Pelagicore/software-factory/docs/chapters/architecture/subsystems/SWC/software-container.rst

 - SoftwareContainerAgent component is started at the PELUX boot-up
 - An application launcher is used to launch applications in containerized form using the d-bus interface provided by the SoftwareContainerAgent.
-In PELUX QtApplicationManager is used to launch Neptune3 applications in container
+In PELUX, QtApplicationManager is used to launch Neptune3 applications in container

 Basic requirements